bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-2.md

 2. In this movie picture yourself standing up, walk up on stage and start your presentation.
 Feel the anxiety in the beginning.
 3. Watch yourself finish the presentation in the movie, soak in the applause and hold on to that feeling of relief.
 4. In that moment, freeze the picture of you on stage.
-5. Remove the colours and make that picture black and white.
+5. Remove the colours and make that picture *black and white*.
 6. Remove the sound :mute:.
 7. Then rewind :rewind: the movie quickly back to the start of the presentation, when you felt really nervous.
 8. Play the movie quickly forward :fast_forward: again from the start to the end.
 Then play it backwards again, really fast.
 Do this back and forth a couple of times.